unm-historiography/metahistory/docs/loading-images.md

 date: 2021-11-17
 ---

-*This page provides a summary of how to display images on your essay pages.
-The gray boxes should show you exactly what code you need to use; copy and paste it into your own site pages and adjust the attributes as you need to.*
+This page provides a summary of how to display images on your essay pages.
+The gray boxes should show you exactly what code you need to use; copy and paste it into your own site pages and adjust the attributes as you need to.

 **• In all of the below examples, make sure you take extreme care with your quotation marks and other coding symbols!**

 **• If you want to use double quotation marks `"` in your titles or captions, you need to have a backslash `\` right before each one.
 Like: `caption="my caption is \"so\" good."`**

 ---
 It is easy to embed images in our essay files, but you have to use the awkward code blocks and follow directions precisely.
-We do this because to maintain consistency across essays in terms of how they display images and captions.
+We do this to maintain consistency across essays in terms of how they display images and captions.

 ## Image Preparation